wp-packagist/wp-cli-global-config-command/README.md

   set         Set new config.
 ```

-For All commands in this package you can use `--local` flag for process in local config file current working directory [wp-cli.local.yml].
+For All commands in this package, you can use `--local` flag for process in a local config file current working directory [wp-cli.local.yml].